Russ Harvey Consulting - Computer and Internet Services

 Traditional website advertising was embedded in the page for everyone to see.
 Ad blockers should have no effect of those types of ads.

-What Google, Facebook and online advertisers don't tell you is that sites now upload your personal information to dozens of potential advertisers, few of whom have any privacy policy.
+What Google, Facebook and online advertisers don't tell you is that sites now upload your personal information to dozens of potential advertisers, few of whom have any privacy policy and some that have no intention of providing an ad (they're just collection your data).

 Since Google, Facebook and Amazon collect approximately 90% of the world-wide online ad revenue, that leaves at most 10% for everyone else.